 In the event of a missed daily dose of either abiraterone, prednisone or prednisolone, treatment should be resumed the following day with the usual daily dose.

-Hepatotoxicity: For patients who develop hepatotoxicity during treatment (alanine aminotransferase [ALT] increases or aspartate aminotransferase [AST] increases above 5 times the upper limit of normal [ULN]), treatment should be withheld immediately (see Precautions).
+Hepatotoxicity: For patients who develop hepatotoxicity during treatment (alanine aminotransferase [ALT] increases or aspartate aminotransferase [AST] increases above 5 times the upper limit of normal ULN]), treatment should be withheld immediately.
 Re-treatment following return of liver function tests to the patient's baseline may be given at a reduced dose of 500 mg (two tablets) once daily.
 For patients being re-treated, serum transaminases should be monitored at a minimum of every two weeks for three months and monthly thereafter.
-If hepatotoxicity recurs at the reduced dose of 500 mg daily, treatment should be discontinued.
+If hepatotoxicity recurs at the reduced dose of 500 mg daily treatment should be discontinued.

 If patients develop severe hepatotoxicity (ALT or AST 20 times the upper limit of normal) anytime while on therapy, treatment should be discontinued and patients should not be re-treated.

-Hepatic impairment: No dose adjustment is necessary for patients with pre-existing mild hepatic impairment, Child-Pugh Class A.
+Hepatic function impairment: No dose adjustment is necessary for patients with pre-existing mild hepatic impaired.
+Child-Pugh Class A.

 Renal impairment: No dose adjustment is necessary for patients with renal impairment.
 However, there is no clinical experience in patients with prostate cancer and severe renal impairment.
 Caution is advised in these patients.

-Paediatric population: There is no relevant use of abiraterone in the paediatric population, as prostate cancer is not present in children and adolescent.
+Paediatric population: There is no relevant use of abiraterone in the paediatric population.

-Method of administration: Abiraterone should be taken at least two hours after eating and no food should be eaten for at least one hour after taking the tablets.
-Abiraterone is to be administered orally.
+Method of administration: Abiraterone is for oral use.
+Abiraterone should be taken at least two hours after eating and no food should be eaten for at least one hour after taking the tablets.
 These should be swallowed whole with water.

 Human experience of overdose with abiraterone is limited.